In this article

 Table of contents

-When your rewards are taxable, you’ll receive a 1099-MISC form from your credit card provider.
+If your business credit card rewards are taxable, you may receive a 1099-MISC form from your credit card provider.
 This form summarizes the amount of income you earned via your rewards and can be used to file your annual taxes.
 Note that you may not receive a form if your cash rewards are under $600, but you’re still required to report that income on your taxes.

 How do business credit cards affect taxes?

 With a business credit card, most purchases and the associated fees are tax-deductible.
 However, this only applies to business purchases made with your own money.
-Business expenses paid for with credit card reward points are not tax-deductible.
+Expenses paid for with credit card reward points do not qualify as tax-deductible business expenses.

 For example, let's say you book plane and hotel reservations for five employees.
 You use frequent flyer miles from an airline-branded credit card to cover half of the plane tickets' cost.
 In this scenario, you can only write off the expenses for half of the plane tickets and the hotel reservations since you paid for that portion of the trip out of pocket.